Saswankar1/Blockchain/README.md

 ### 2. Solidity

 The `solidity` folder contains my Solidity contracts.
 Solidity is the programming language used for writing smart contracts on blockchain platforms like Ethereum.
 Inside this folder, you'll find various Solidity contracts that I have developed as part of my projects.
-Each contract serves a specific purpose and demonstrates my understanding of smart contract development.
+Each contract serves a specific purpose and demonstrates my understanding of smart contract and blockchain development.

 ### 3. Hardhat